 If you are reading this post then you are probably wondering the same thing.
-Well, unless you are planning to rent out an RV that is already equipped with showering facilities or have it in your budget to stay in a hotel/motel every night, keep reading to find out our tips and secrets on best places to shower on a road trip.
-(And if you want to know where you can park overnight and sleep in your vehicle read 7 Places You Can Park Overnight & Sleep.)
+Well, unless you are planning to rent out an RV that is already equipped with showering facilities or have it in your budget to stay in a hotel every night, being able to shower on a daily basis gets a little tricky.
+But it is possible!

-In order to gain great things (in this case the freedom of the open road and seeing places that are beyond incredible) you have to make a few sacrifices and daily showering is one of them.
+In order to gain great things (in this case the freedom of the open road and seeing places that are beyond incredible) you have to make a few sacrifices, and daily showering is one of them.
 You might only go a few days without showering or you might go weeks!
 It all depends on where you plan on visiting.
-If you're like us and love being outdoors and exploring hard to reach destinations, showers can be few and far between.
-Sometimes it is because of lack of any nearby facilities, sometimes it is because of your budget, and sometimes it is because after a long day of adventuring you are just too tired to go on a never ending search for your next shower.
+If you are like us and love being outdoors and exploring hard to reach destinations, showers can be few and far between.
+Sometimes there is of lack of any nearby facilities, sometimes it is not in your budget, and sometimes it is because after a long day of adventuring you are just too tired to go on the never ending search for your next shower.

-I won't lie, this is probably one of the worst parts about road tripping/ living in a van.
+I won't lie, this is probably one of the worst parts about road tripping (or living in a van).
 What's that you say?
 You can handle it?
 I assure you there will be a time when you will crack.
 When you no longer can handle being a dirt bag!
-After a few months on the road you learn a few tricks and I want to share those with you.
-Below is a list of places that we use to shower when we are on the road depending on our location.
+But don't worry, after a few months on the road you learn a few tricks and we want to share this knowledge with you.
+Below is a list of 7 places that we use to shower when we are on the road.